bestia-dev/GuitaraokeLeader/README.md

 `xxx - guitaraoke.mp4`
 file from the internet.
 It will be saved in the ExternalStorage.
 I used the DownLoadManager object for that.

-## Leader installs GuitaraokeServer app
+## Leader installs the GuitaraokeServer app

 Only the `leader` needs to install the GuitaraokeServer on his smartphone.
-He downloads the signed APK from Github : <https://github.com/LucianoBestia/GuitaraokeServer/releases>.
+He downloads the latest signed APK from Github : <https://github.com/LucianoBestia/GuitaraokeServer/releases>.
 The smartphone must have enabled `Settings - Security - Unknown Sources`.
 Read more here:
 <https://www.thegeeksclub.com/how-to-install-third-party-apk-on-android/>

-He starts the app.
-The server is just a black screen with yellow debugging text.
-Nothing interesting going on here.
-It just must be opened because it serves the files to the browsers.
-When the tablet screen goes to sleep, the server stops working.
-Modify the settings to `Sleep after 10 minutes of inactivity`.
+SECURITY: This app does not need any special permissions from your Android OS.
+It cannot read/write everywhere on the local disk, it does not have access to any important pieces of information (contacts, photos, documents, passwords, private keys, keyboard,...).
+The app cannot access these functions without explicit permission from the OS and you.
+This means this app is safe to install and use.

-On start the app opens the browser on the `Leader page`.
-If you accidentally close the browser, just restart the app.
-It will open again on the right page.
+When the Leader starts the app it starts simultaneously a web server, a websocket server and a browser inside the app with WebView.

 ## The Download songs page